 - 1. Close any programs that are currently running and close any open windows. - 2.
 Click Start → Computer. - 3.
-Right-click your C drive entry and then click Properties. - 4.
-Click the Tools tab. - 5.
-Click Defragment Now, then click Continue.
+Right-click your C drive entry and then click Properties.

-6. Click Defragment Now again to start a disk-defragmentation process.
+- Click the Tools tab. - 5.
+Click Defragment Now, then click Continue. - 6.
+Click Defragment Now again to start a disk-defragmentation process.

-On the Windows 8.1 operating system, do the following:
+On the Windows 8 or Windows 8.1 operating system, do the following:

 - 1. Close any programs that are currently running and close any open windows. - 2.
-Open File Explorer. - 3.
+On Windows 8, open File Explorer and click Computer.
+On Windows 8.1, open File Explorer. - 3.
 Right-click your C drive entry and then click Properties. - 4.
 Click the Tools tab and then click Optimize. - 5.
 Click Optimize in the Optimize Drives window that is displayed to start a disk-defragmentation process.